BKOmega/BKOmega.github.io/docs/_guides/secure-traefik-dmz.md

 ---

 ## Goal
-Front Traefik in `dmz.racelee.internal` and publish internal apps safely.
+Front Traefik in `dmz.domain.internal` and publish internal apps safely.

 ## Diagram
 _Add your diagram or ascii layout here_